Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

        -  `video_stream_source_t`_ ``source``

-       -  Indicates which source shall be used for the Video stream.
+       -  Indicates which source shall be used for the woke Video stream.

 Description
 ~~~~~~~~~~~